alhasapi/odh-cli/README.md

 ===========

-ODH is a decentralized, peer-to-peer open documents sharing system that leverages the ethereum blockchain to enhance the digital self-sovereignty of its users and introduces a voting system for a global governance of the system by its users.
+ODH is a decentralized, peer-to-peer open documents sharing system that leverages the ethereum blockchain to enhance the digital self-sovereignty of its users.
+In addition to that it introduces a voting system for a global governance of the system by its users.

 Documents are stored (partially or entirely) by its users thanks to the IPFS protocol, a transparent and reliable